-Prabha Ranganathan, MD, MS
+Prabha Ranganathan, MD, MSCI

 Her clinical practice focuses on the treatment of rheumatic diseases.
-Her clinical research interests are in the areas of pharmacogenetics, osteoporosis and the effects of vitamin D, and outcomes research in rheumatoid arthritis (RA).
+Her clinical research interests are in the areas of pharmacogenetics, osteoporosis and the effects of vitamin D, as well as outcomes research in rheumatoid arthritis (RA).
 Her research has established that polymorphisms in methotrexate transporter and folate pathway genes are associated with toxicity to methotrexate in patients with RA.
 The ultimate goal of her research in pharmacogenetics is to help individualize treatment for patients with RA by defining genetic profiles which would predict therapeutic outcomes and avoid toxicities.
 A second area of her research interest is osteoporosis and the effects of vitamin D in RA.
-She has conducted studies to elucidate the roles of traditional, RA-related, and genetic risk factors for osteoporosis in women with RA and the mechanisms of immune modulation by vitamin D in RA.
-She has conducted outcomes research in RA as part of a large pharmacovigilance effort using the national Veterans Affairs (VA) administrative databases to identify adverse outcomes in veterans with RA treated with disease-modifying agents.
+Ranganathan has conducted studies to elucidate the roles of traditional, RA-related, and genetic risk factors for osteoporosis in women with RA and the mechanisms of immune modulation by vitamin D in RA.
+She has conducted outcomes research in RA as part of a large pharmacovigilance effort, using national Veterans Affairs administrative databases to identify adverse outcomes in veterans with RA treated with disease-modifying agents.
 An extension of her interest in outcomes research is examining the association between colchicine and all-cause mortality and cardiovascular morbidity in gout.